 Introduction of talkies on 12 October 1929 with the film “The Broadway Melody”.
 Cambridge was the first town in the Waikato to have talkies and this created much annoyance for the local residents who had to compete to get into their hall with hundreds of people brought in by the busload from other towns.
 The name changed to the ‘Town Hall Talkies’.

 Many travelling theatre groups entertained as well as early soloists Peter Dawson, Gladys Moncreiff and Lilli Kraus.
 The NZ Symphony Orchestra played.
 The Cambridge Repertory Society staged plays for many years and the Cambridge Competitions were run here from 1922 to 1994.

-The hall farewelled our soldiers to two World Wars.
-And welcomed home the heros.
+The hall farewelled our soldiers to two World Wars – and welcomed home the heroes.
 Since Anzac Day 1916 it has seen the tributes paid to our fallen.

 Governor Generals, war heroes and sporting champions have been welcomed.
 Dozens of Debutante Balls, Hunt Balls, school Fancy Dress Balls, Flower Shows, Art Displays, Choir Festivals, private functions – 21st birthdays, engagements, weddings, reunions – gymnastics and probably all sports which can be played indoors, have all made use of the Town Hall.

 It was announced in 1960 that £7,750 was to be spent on improvements when the supper room, dressing rooms and kitchen were to be enlarged.
 A new floor was also put down and in 1964 the stage got a new floor and the cloak room became the men’s toilet.
 New central heating was installed in 1965.